WVURAIL/dspira/_posts/2020-07-26-HornOperation_Calibration.md

    6. Point the telescope at open sky.
 Keep redirecting it until you find sky without a hydrogen peak near 1420.4 MHz.
 After doing so, switch to `Long Integration`.

    7. Wait for the graph to settle to a steady display.
 Then switch the `Spectrum Display` to `Spectrum with Calibration`.
-DO NOT MOVE THE TELESCOPE UNTIL THE SPECTRUM DISPLAYED HAS BEE CHANGED TO `Spectrum with calibration`.
+DO NOT MOVE THE TELESCOPE UNTIL THE SPECTRUM DISPLAYED HAS BEEN CHANGED TO `Spectrum with calibration`.

    8. The spectrometer is now calibrated, and the graph should now be showing only signals from the galaxy.